wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/pipes-and-filters.md

 !!! note
     Filter Mediators are used in the ESB, to verify the validity of the message (checking the username and user ID).

-If the message meets the criteria of the first filter, it will be passed to the second filter.
-Once the request successfully passes through the second filter (i.e., the filtering criteria are fulfilled), the ESB sends the stock quote request to the back-end service (Stock Quote Service) for processing.
+If the message meets the criteria of the first filter, it passes to the second filter.
+Once it passes the second filter, the ESB sends the stock quote request to the back-end service (Stock Quote Service) for processing.

 ![Pipes and filters]({{base_path}}/assets/img/learn/enterprise-integration-patterns/messaging-systems/pipes-and-filters.png)